 Cheryl Thomsen, MA

 Ria is Roman Catholic and received her Certification as a Spiritual Director through Christian Formation and Direction Ministries.
 In addition, she is a certified hospice volunteer who is passionate about creating a sacred space for families and their loved ones experiencing life-limiting illnesses and grief.
-However, her interests are not limited to this work.
+Her interests, however, are not limited to this work.
 Ria’s training has prepared her to walk with people of different faiths and concerns, as they seek answers and direction for their lives.
 Ria’s goal is to listen to the needs of your searching heart.
-Her desire is to help you to discern where the Holy Spirit is leading you; to listen to His Voice; and to recognize God’s Love in life’s challenges, difficulties and blessings, so that you can find inner peace and claim the truth of your belovedness.
-Available mornings, weekends, in person, via phone, via FaceTime.
+Her desire is to help you to discern where the Holy Spirit is leading you; to listen to His Voice; and to recognize God’s Love in life’s challenges, difficulties, and blessings, so that you can find inner peace and claim the truth of your belovedness.
+Ria is available mornings, weekends, in person, via phone, and via FaceTime.

 Elizabeth Ursic, M Div